 Universal is a tiny town located in the state of Indiana.
 With a population of 284 people and just one neighborhood, Universal is the 444th largest community in Indiana.
-Universal has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Universal has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Universal, you'll notice that it is more blue-collar than most other communities in America.
-39.06% of Universal’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Universal is generally considered to be a blue-collar town.
+39.06% of the Universal workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Universal is a town of production and manufacturing workers, managers, and sales and office workers.
 There are especially a lot of people living in Universal who work in management occupations (21.88%), sales jobs (18.75%), and healthcare (12.50%).

-A relatively large number of people in Universal telecommute to their jobs.
-Overall, about 9.68% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.68% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Universal has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Universal has few renters and college students.
 But the biggest reason it is quieter in Universal than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Universal may be for you.